 - What material of dental crowns is best suited for you?

 When getting crowns in Turkey, make sure that you do the following:

-- Inform the surgeon about the status of your oral health.
+- Inform the dentist about the status of your oral health.
 Your oral hygiene needs to be good so that you can heal normally.

 - Inform the dentist about any medications that you’re taking.
 Moreover, provide them with your medical history.